Book2009/FE-NOC/README.md

   float adjustedYaw = pvYaw - clamp(distanceError * directionFactor, -20, 20);
   float pidOutput = compassPID.Run(adjustedYaw);
 ```
-From code above, we declare variables called desireDistance to set the perfect distance between the robot and wall.
-If parking step is not equal to 0 (it exit the main loop and going to perform parking) and it sees a block, set the desireDistance to 20 if not set to 40, and if it is in the main loop set it to 15. distanceError is to make the robot know that is it too far from desireDistance. deadband is to neglect small error.
-If distanceError is less than 2 then ignore them.
-Because we make the ultrasonic move left and right due to the block nearest to the robot, we need to add directionFactor to let the robot keep distance from the wall normally.
-The adjustedYaw is calculated by adjusting pvYaw using the distanceError and directionFactor, clamped between -20 and 20.
-Finally, the pidOutput is calculated using the compassPID controller to adjust the robot's steering.
+From code above, we declare variables called `desireDistance` to set the perfect distance between the robot and wall.
+If parking step is not equal to 0 (it exit the main loop and going to perform parking) and it sees a block, set the `desireDistance` to 20 if not set to 40, and if it is in the main loop set it to 15. `distanceError` is to make the robot know that is it too far from `desireDistance`. deadband is to neglect small error.
+If `distanceError` is less than 2 then ignore them.
+Because we make the ultrasonic move left and right due to the block nearest to the robot, we need to add `directionFactor` to let the robot keep distance from the wall normally.
+The `adjustedYaw` is calculated by adjusting `pvYaw` using the `distanceError` and `directionFactor`, clamped between -20 and 20.
+Finally, the `pidOutput` is calculated using the `compassPID` controller to adjust the robot's steering.

 - #### **Section 12 [Obstacle Challenge round]**